-A value of 1μF will reduce nominal ripple current by a factor three (approx.).
+A value of $1\mu F$ will reduce the supply ripple current by a factor three (approx.).
 Proportionally lower ripple can be achieved with higher capacitor values.
 Note that the capacitor will not affect operating frequency or efficiency, but it will increase start-up delay, by reducing the rate of rise of LED voltage.